-40 CFR Part 60, Subpart OOOO: Standards of Performance for Crude Oil and Natural Gas Production, Transmission and Distribution.
-This subpart establishes emission standards and compliance schedules for the control of VOC and SO2 emissions from affected facilities that commence construction, modification, or reconstruction after August 23, 2011.
+40 CFR Part 60, Subpart OOOO: Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution.
+This subpart establishes emission standards and compliance schedules for the control of VOC and SO2 emissions from affected facilities that commence construction, modification, or reconstruction after August 23, 2011, and on or before September 18, 2015.
 Affected facilities under this subpart include gas wells, compressors, pneumatic controllers, storage vessels, process unit equipment, and sweetening units.

-According to Red Cedar, the Animas Compressor Station does not have any affected facilities that commenced construction, reconstruction, or modification after August 23, 2011.
+According to Red Cedar, the Animas Compressor Station does not have any affected facilities that commenced construction, reconstruction, or modification after August 23, 2011, and on or before September 18, 2015.
 Therefore, Subpart OOOO does not apply.

 40 CFR Part 60, Subpart OOOOa: Standards of Performance for Crude Oil and Natural Gas Facilities.
-This subpart establishes emission standards and compliance schedules for the control of the Greenhouse Gases (GHG), VOC, and SO2 from affected facilities that commence construction, modification, or reconstruction after September 18, 2015.
-Affected facilities and equipment under this subpart include wells, compressors, storage vessels, process unit equipment, sweetening units, pneumatic pumps, and pneumatic controllers.
+This subpart establishes emission standards and compliance schedules for the control of volatile organic compounds (VOC) and sulfur dioxide (SO2) emissions from affected facilities in the crude oil and natural gas production source category that commence construction, modification, or reconstruction after September 18, 2015, and on or before December 6, 2022.
+Affected facilities under this subpart include gas wells, compressors, pneumatic controllers, pneumatic pumps, storage vessels, and the collection of fugitive emission components at well sites and compressor stations.

-According to Red Cedar, the Animas Compressor Station does not have any affected facilities that commenced construction, reconstruction, or modification after September 18, 2015.
+According to Red Cedar, the Animas Compressor Station does not have any affected facilities that commenced construction, reconstruction, or modification after September 18, 2015, and on or before December 6, 2022.
 Therefore, Subpart OOOOa does not apply.